RESEARCH STARTER

 Water conservation is a comparatively simple and inexpensive means of addressing water shortages and making the most of existing water supplies.
 Effective conservation programs can postpone or prevent the need to construct additional water-supply infrastructure and can also reduce wastewater discharges.
 As the global population increases, conservation measures become an increasingly important tool for meeting society’s water needs.

 In late 2022, the world population reached 8 billion.
-The United Nations predicted that the population between 2022 and 2050 would grow to 9.7 billion, and by the 2080s, this number could reach 10.4 billion.
+The United Nations predicted that the population between 2022 and 2050 would grow to 11.2 billion.
 Because drinking water is a basic human necessity, it follows that the amount of water needed for human existence will increase by a factor of roughly 1.4 over this forty-year period.
 While such an expansion in water supply is theoretically possible to achieve, the likelihood that it can or will happen is low for several reasons.
 First, although there is enough water available globally, it is not uniformly distributed around the world when and where it is needed.
 Second, the costs involved in such an expansion would be astronomical.
 Third, even if all needed moneys were readily available, it would be difficult to build the necessary facilities and have them operational by the time they would be needed.

 Domestic, Industrial, and Agricultural Measures